by Kuddus Issiyev

 As is known, the Mongols by the order of Genghis-khan adopted the Uighur script in the 12-13th centuries through Uighur clerks, administrative officials, and also khans’ children educators, who occupied important positions at the court of the Mongolian khans.
 Plano Karpini, Guillom de Rubruk and Marco Polo wrote about it in their travel notes when they visited the Mongol Empire in the 13th century.
 In Mongolia this script is still used though it is a little modified variant.
 In the time of Mongol dynasty Yuan in China in 1260-1368 where the Uighurs also occupied important administrative positions, the Uighur script was borrowed by the Manchu.

 By the 7th century A.D.
 Buddhism lost its ground in India, and in China it did not yet spread vastly.
 Thus in the 7-10th centuries Eastern Turkestan became the world Buddhist center with hundreds of Buddhist monasteries and thousand of monks.
 Buddhist monks and those who wanted to follow Buddhism came into Eastern Turkestan from all Central Asia and China to purchase religious books, to receive enlightenment, and to participate in theological discussions.
 The demand for books increased extremely and the old days’ method of book writing and copying, which required large forces, expenses and time, could not satisfy the demand.
 At this particular time in Turfan the book printing by xylography was invented.
 Perhaps, it is not the accident that the majority of Uighur manuscripts dated the 8-13th centuries was found around town of Turfan, which was the pioneer of book printing.
 Some say, that xylography is a Chinese way of book printing.
 But they are mistaken, relating Turfan to China.
 Today Turfan is in China, but in the time of the invention Turfan was not a part of China.
 It could have been very difficult for the Chinese to introduce this way of book printing, since the Chinese language is expressed on a paper by means of thousands of hieroglyphs (characters).
 It is an infernal work to cut out thousands of tiny hieroglyphs, which could have been destroyed after several printings.
 After that it would have been necessary to cut them out again.
 According to T.F.Carter, the Chinese written official chronicles do not indicate that the book printing was invented in China.
-To compare, it is necessary to say, that in
+To compare, it is necessary to say, that in Europe the xylography came into the world only in the 14th century.
+The first printing press in Europe was invented by Joan Gutenberg in Germany only in 1450.
+Thousands of books printed in Eastern Turkestan needed to be stored somewhere.
+For this purpose, numerous libraries were built.
+Up to this day researchers discover documents, books and manuscripts of the past in those libraries.

 By the religious context the Uighur documents in Uighur script are divided into 3 categories: the texts of Buddhist, Manichean and Christian contents.